 Brown was regular program annotator for Concerts from the Library of Congress and has guest co-hosted the Library’s concert broadcasts on WETA.
 He has lectured for the Library of Congress, Boston Lyric Opera (at the Boston Athenaeum), and Boston Modern Orchestra Project/The Irving Fine Society.
 Brown has been a panelist at the Chamber Music America National Conference and has presented at academic conferences hosted by the University of Oxford, Carleton University (Ottawa), and Technische Universität Dortmund.
-He is a contributor to the Oxford Encyclopedia of the Bible and the Arts (Oxford University Press, 2015) and Popular Music and Public Diplomacy (Transcript Verlag, 2018) and has blogged for the Library of Congress and HuffPost Blog.
-Brown is a past chair of the Library of Congress GLOBE Steering Committee, past president of the Library’s Hispanic Cultural Society, and is on the board of directors of the District Arts Collaborative.
+He is a contributor to the Oxford Encyclopedia of the Bible and the Arts (Oxford University Press, 2015) and Popular Music and Public Diplomacy (Transcript Verlag, 2018), has written for The Horn Book, Library Journal, Marketing Library Services, Brandeis Magazine, Library of Congress' In the Muse Blog, and HuffPost Blog.
+Brown is a past chair of the Library of Congress GLOBE Steering Committee and past president of the Library’s Hispanic Cultural Society.
 He is a member of Phi Alpha Theta, the international history honors society.

-Brown holds a Master of Music in Music (Musicology) from King's College London and a Master of Science in Library and Information Science from The Catholic University of America, where he now serves on the Advisory Board for the Department of Library and Information Science.
-He graduated Magna Cum Laude from Brandeis University, receiving a B.A. in Music (High Honors) and History, with a minor in Medieval and Renaissance Studies.
+Brown holds a Master of Music in Music (Musicology) from King's College London and a Master of Science in Library and Information Science from The Catholic University of America.
+He also holds a professional certificate in public library leadership from edX/MichiganX.
+Brown graduated Magna Cum Laude from Brandeis University, receiving a B.A. in Music (High Honors) and History, with a minor in Medieval and Renaissance Studies.
 Brown’s Master’s dissertation is entitled “That New American Salute: Leonard Bernstein’s Examination of 20th Century American Social Identity in Songfest,” completed under the supervision of Dr. Andy Fry.
 His research and performance activities have been supported by grants from the Brandeis University Office of the Arts, the Center for German and European Studies, and the Max Kade Foundation.